Skip to content

 • After timezone or daylight-saving changes, allow one or two sync cycles before judging missing events.

-• If you use multiple calendars under one account, you do not need to pick only “primary”. sync includes all authorised calendars.
+• If you use multiple calendars under one account, you do not need to pick only “primary”.
+Sync includes all authorised calendars.

 • If briefs feel generic, widen capture in the apps where that work actually happened; briefs cannot cite material that was never indexed.